avac54765/fastpages-ava/_posts/2023-01-24-MCQreflection.md

 ![MCQ Test Score]({{site.baseurl}}/images/MCQtest2.png)

 I received a 46/50 on the test, which is a 92%.
 I would say I was confident with this test, although my team members and I helped each other out.
-I also had to research about hexidecimal and logic gates.
+I also had to research about hexadecimal (base 16 not 2) and logic gates.
+This means I may not have scored as high if this were the actual AP test without the ability to research/talk.

 # Corrections